berops/claudie/docs/input-manifest/input-manifest.md

 - `name`

   Name of the role.
-It is used to reference it in [clusters](#cluster-lb)
+Used as a reference in [clusters](#cluster-lb).

 - `protocol`

   Protocol of the rule.
-Allowed values are
+Allowed values are:

   | Value | Description |
   |-------|-------------|